4wais/Client-Server-Coursework/README.md

 Historical sensor reading management,
 Sub-resource nesting for readings,
-Custom exception handling using Exception Mappers, Request and response logging using JAX-RS filters
+Custom exception handling using Exception Mappers, Request and response logging using JAX-RS filters.

 The API follows RESTful best practices by using: